shiv248/LangGraphPy-x-ReactJS/README.md

 I tried to make setup and running as simple as possible locally This script is used to start the frontend and backend of the application.
 It accepts various command-line options to control which components to run and their respective configurations.

-before you being please make sure you `pip install -r requirements.txt`, I recommend using your personal flavor of virtual env, I didn't automate pip setup due to user assumption.
+before you begin please make sure you `pip install -r requirements.txt`, I recommend using your personal flavor of virtual env, I didn't automate pip setup due to user assumption.
 ```
 # required libraries
 fastapi              # Fast web framework to handle our APIs